 The island also includes a half-mile swimming beach, the only one in the city, and a nature center.
 The aquarium opened in 1904, making it the oldest public aquarium in the United States.
 Constructed, in part, by “the man who built Detroit,” Albert Kahn, the aquarium features an arched tile-green ceiling, designed to evoke the feeling of being underwater.

 Landscaped in the 1880s by Frederick L. Olmsted, the highlights of Belle Isle include the aquarium, James Scott Memorial Fountain and the botanical garden in the Anna Scripps Whitcomb Conservatory.
 The conservatory and the 1908 Belle Isle Casino were constructed by Detroit architect Albert Kahn, well-known for developing open-floor plan concrete factories.
 The casino building is not a gambling facility, but it is used for public events.
 Belle Isle also was home to a large herd of European fallow deer for more than 50 years.
 A few remain as exhibits at the nature center, but the last of the 300 animals was captured in 2004 and relocated.

-NOTE: View the latest information on access to areas and attractions on Belle Isle Park during the days leading up to the Chevrolet Detroit Grand Prix presented by Lear.
+NOTE: View the latest information on access to areas and attractions on Belle Isle Park after the Chevrolet Detroit Grand Prix presented by Lear.